Vantiq/vantiq-extension-sources/camelAssemblies/README.md

 As with the underlying Camel Connector (on which these assemblies are based), the `clusterName` and `installationName` values are required, but the remainder are optional.
 They will take their defaults from the Camel Connector assembly installation or from the system.

+Note:  The K8sInstallation created by this deployment procedure will pull the Camel Connector source image from a repository at quay.io.
+The image is made available in a public repository, so no credentials are required.

 # Development using this Git Repo